Knowing what to pack for Iceland in summer can be challenging. Check out this in-depth breakdown of everything you need for your Iceland packing list.

 How To Dress For Outdoor Activities In Iceland

 If you plan to spend a lot of time outdoors enjoying all of the incredible places to visit in Iceland, you’ll need to prepare more than if you’re just planning to explore the urban areas.
 However, if you’re going to be on organized tours in Iceland, check with your tour operators.

 Many Iceland tour operators providers supply warm, waterproof outdoor gear for experiences such as whale watching and glacier treks.
 Sometimes it’s an additional cost, and sometimes this outdoor gear is included in the tour.
 Check with your tour operators beforehand so you know if you can save some money and luggage weight when making a winter trip to Iceland.

 It’s good to remember that prices in Iceland can be high, especially compared to North American prices.
 As best as possible, bring your gear with you and avoid paying the high local prices for things you may have forgotten.

 What To Wear In Iceland In Summer: Dress In Layers

 The key to staying comfortable in Iceland is dressing in layers.
-For Iceland, in summer you won’t need base layers (such as thermal underwear) but you’ll want to wear a comfortable and quick dry long sleeve shirt and have a breathable wool sweater handy.
+For Iceland, you won’t need base layers (such as thermal underwear) in summer, but you’ll want to wear a comfortable and quick dry long sleeve shirt and have a breathable wool sweater handy.
 The advantage of dressing in layers is that you can easily remove heavy top layers if you get too warm and put them back on if you get too cold.
 Dressing in layers is important in variable climates like Iceland because you don’t want to get so hot that you sweat.

 What To Pack For Iceland In Summer